wisdomadzorgenu/city-weather-information/README.md

-# Invisible Tech Test - City Weather Application
+# City Weather Information Retriever using open weather Map
 This simple application generates the current time and weather information for an array of city locations with their postal addresses.
 You can modify the array information in index.js